atlas0fd00m/CanCat/README.md

 3) Install the [Arduino IDE](https://www.arduino.cc/en/main/software).

 4) (OPTIONAL) If you are using a [Macchina M2](https://www.macchina.cc/) follow the [getting started guide](http://docs.macchina.cc/m2/getting-started/arduino.html) for the M2 to install the M2 hardware definitions in the Arduino tool.

-5) (OPTIONAL) If you are on a Linux system, you may choose to install the [arduino-builder](https://github.com/arduino/arduino-builder) for your platform.
-The arduino-builder tool can be used to compile and flash your CAN device without opening the Arudino IDE.
+5) (OPTIONAL) If you are on a Linux system, you may choose to install the [arduino-cli](https://github.com/arduino/arduino-cli) for your platform.
+The arduino-cli tool can be used to compile and flash your CAN device without opening the Arudino IDE.

 6) Clone CanCat and build the desired firmware.
-If you are not using the arduino-builder tool, use the Arduino IDE as normal to build and flash the sketch onto your target device.
+If you are not using the arduino-cli tool, use the Arduino IDE as normal to build and flash the sketch onto your target device.
+If you have installed the arguing-cli tool you can compile and flash the CanCat firmware with the following steps:

 ```
+$ arduino-cli lib install due_can
 $ git clone https://github.com/atlas0fd00m/CanCat
 $ cd CanCat/sketches
-$ make m2
-$ make bootloader
-$ make flash
+$ make due
 ```

 7) Ensure that your CAN-transceiver is not in bootloader mode by unplugging its USB connector and then plugging it back in again.

 8) Connect to your CAN-transceiver with CanCat